 There are even companies selling a range of houseplants with the tag line "Just add Ice."
 Instructing you to add a certain number of ice cubes to the top of the soil every week.

-In reality though, using a fixed way to water your plants will give varied results.
+In reality though, employing a fixed watering method for your plants will yield varied, rather than predictable results.
 Nicole from Sunnysideup ran her own five month experiment using the "Just add Ice" instructions and you can see how she got on below.

 Nicole from Sunnysideup runs her own experiments to see if this is the best way to water houseplants.

-The conclusions Nicole finds mirror our own experiences.
+Nicole's conclusions align with my own experiences.
 Yes, ice cubes as a form of regular watering provide a measured way to water your houseplants, and it does work.
 But you have to adapt it to the needs of your plants.

 Plants in your home will never perform long term if you attempt to use fixed and ridged ways of looking after them.